-Angus' last public notice came in January 1975, in a half-page newspaper article (10) which quoted his age as eighty-nine, and repeated the old tales of touring with Oscar Eliason.
+Angus' last public notice came in January 1975, in a half-page newspaper article (10) which quoted his age as eighty-nine (exactly matching the 1886 birth date suggested above), and repeated the old tales of touring with Oscar Eliason.
 Angus confessed that he still suffered from itchy feet.
 "That's why I live in a caravan", he said.
 "I've spent most of my life living on four wheels, and although I am nearly 90 I still hold a driving licence".
 It's nice to know I can still pull up stakes if I want to."

 (1) Undated photograph in "Dante - The Devil Himself" (Phil Temple, 1991)

 (2) "Who's Who In Magic” (Bart Whaley, 1991)

 (3) "Oscar Eliason - The Original Dante The Great" (Blackmore, 1984).
 Eliason's adoption of the title "Dante" can be traced to a surviving copy of Hoffmann's "Modern Magic" in which Eliason, in May 1880, inscribed his own name with the title "Dante - The Prince of Magic".